AmnesicOblex/deck-of-fate/README.md

 ## Twist of Fate

 Reading the tarot cards gives you glimpses into the future.
 When you finish a long rest, you can take a peak at the top three cards of the deck.
 If a Minor Arcana card is inverted, you can choose to take 1 fate die of psychic damage to revert the card to its normal orientation.
-If a Major Arcana card is inverted, you can choose to roll 1 fate die to see how many fate dice of damage you must take in order to revert the card to its normal orienttation.
+If a Major Arcana card is inverted, you can choose to roll 1 fate die to see how many fate dice of damage you must take in order to revert the card to its normal orientation.

 ## Tempt Fate